 Operators should own a CRD and only one Operator should control a CRD on a cluster.
 Two Operators managing the same CRD is not a recommended best practice.
-In the case where an API exists but with multiple implementations, this is typically an example of a no-op Operator because it doesn’t have any deployment or reconciliation loop to define the shared API and other Operators depend on this Operator to provide one implementation of the API, e.g. similar to PVCs or Ingress.
+An API that exists with multiple implementations is a typical example of a no-op Operator.
+The no-op Operator doesn’t have any deployment or reconciliation loop to define the shared API and other Operators depend on this Operator to provide one implementation of the API, e.g. similar to PVCs or Ingress.

 Inside an Operator, multiple controllers should be used if multiple CRDs are managed.
 This helps in separation of concerns and code readability.
 Note that this doesn’t necessarily mean that we need to have one container image per controller, but rather one reconciliation loop (which could be running as part of the same Operator binary) per CRD.

-An Operator shouldn’t deploy or manage other operators (such patterns are known as meta or super operators).
+An Operator shouldn’t deploy or manage other operators (such patterns are known as meta or super operators or include CRDs in its Operands).
 It’s the Operator Lifecycle Manager’s job to manage the deployment and lifecycle of operators.
 For further information check Dependency Resolution.